 We believe a California MT portfolio administered by the Existing PAs would benefit from robust stakeholder engagement, transparent decision-making, and external expert advice where needed.
 We have taken care to balance the need for open, transparent processes, with the need for timely decision-making and respect for 3P intellectual property.

-Unique Administration Features Related to Administration by the Existing PAs
+Features Related to Administration by the Existing PAs

-Below we discuss some of the unique features related to having the existing PAs be the MTA including the addition of an IE and the use of PRGs (as shown in the diagram below).
+Below we discuss some of the features related to having the existing PAs be the MTA including the addition of an IE and the use of PRGs (as shown in the diagram below).

 The Concept Development Phase (Phase 1) focuses on the collection of concepts for possible MTIs.
 In the MTA Existing PA model, the IOUs would manage a portal where 3Ps, industry actors, or other stakeholders could submit ideas for MTIs via a standardized intake form.
 During this phase the MTA (Existing PAs) is also expected to scan the market for potential opportunities.
 Any ideas originating within the Existing PAs, including from the emerging technologies portfolio, would also complete the intake form.